OlivierLD/raspberry-coffee/NMEA.mux.WebUI/full.server.extended.v2/README.md

 | One layer only, with a small I2C Oled screen | | |
 | ![Small Screen](./docimg/small.screen.jpg) | | |

-On top, it is powered by a USB Cable, it can also be powered by a LiPo battery at the bottom (left, 2200mAH).
+On top, it is powered by a USB Cable, it can also be powered by a LiPo battery (here 2200mAH).

 ### Screenshots